 Be sure to keep your tires properly inflated.
 See model specification pages for correct cold tire inflation pressures.
 Check before riding when tires are cold.
 Do not over inflate tires.
 Check tire pressure and inspect for wear and damage prior to each ride.
 Replace worn or damaged tires immediately.
 Use only Big Bear Choppers approved tires for replacement.
-Servicing of tires and wheels is recommended to be done by Big Bear Choppers or an authorized Big Bear Choppers bike shop.
+Servicing of tires and wheels is recommended to be done by an authorized Big Bear Choppers Dealer.